nramabad/Flex/README.md

 ## Background and Overview

 Finding jobs can be difficult.
-FlexJobs uses keyword matching and string similarity to create a list of best-fit job postings that matches the user’s resume.
+FlexJobs uses keyword matching and string similarity to create a list of best-fit job postings (pulled from the Github Jobs API) that matches the user’s resume.

 This problem decomposes into several areas of activity:
   * Generate keyword topics from resumes and job listings